 FUNDING AREAS: Energy, Environment, Pediatric Health, Education

 OVERVIEW: Elon Musk formed The Musk Foundation in 2002, and focuses its grantmaking in the areas of renewable energy, science and engineering education, and pediatric health.

-SPACE EXPLORATION: A committed supporter of space exploration, Musk once planned a project he called "Mars Oasis," in which he would place an experimental greenhouse on the red planet.
+SPACE EXPLORATION: A committed supporter of space exploration, Musk once planned a project he called "Mars Oasis," in which he would place an experimental greenhouse on the Red Planet.
 The idea was to grow food crops in the greenhouse, which could eventually lead to a colony.
-Musk eventually had no choice but to put the project on hold when he realized that the lack of appropriate rocket technology made it impossible.
-Therefore, in response, he did what any problem solver would do and created SpaceX to guide the development of new, more advanced interplanetary rockets that could make such a colony possible.
+Musk eventually put the project on hold when he realized that the lack of appropriate rocket technology made it impossible.
+Therefore, in response, he did what any problem solver would do, and created SpaceX to guide the development of new, more advanced interplanetary rockets that could make such a colony possible.

 Musk's philanthropic vision reflects that same view of the future, but all of it includes an element of space exploration.
 Overall, his stated long-term goal is to help humanity by making common space travel a reality through SpaceX.
 In a way, it could be said that SpaceX, besides being a profitable enterprise, guides Musk's philanthropic vision, as well.